Thursday, April 18, 2024

 Galileo began the long historical trend away from faith and toward reason in the early Seventeenth Century; but not long after Nietzsche died insane and godless at the dawn of the Twentieth, Albert Hoffman, Richard Helms, Paul Tibbets, Rudolph Höss, Captain Al Hubbard and Timothy Leary certainly ended that trend.

 Now people vote for Donald Trump or believe in woke-ism.
 And they fight each other.
-They appear to cherish only the artillery shell in the face and the bullet in the heart.
+They appear only able to cherish the artillery shell in the face or the bullet in the heart.

 They want a trip, but it'll be a bad one now.
 Forget regulation.